 Owing to this problem it was still the Chinese who came up with the earliest known coins as a solution to the problem.
 The popular coins known were mainly made of copper although there existed those made of silver, gold, and iron.
 The coins were mainly circular with a square hole that allowed one to string the coins making them easier to carry around.
 But although China developed the earliest known coin system, Lydia (today’s Turkey), a region in Western Europe is credited for being the first to use an industrial facility known as mint to mass-produce the coin currency that was used in Europe.

+Why was paper money important in ancient china?
 Like barter trade, however, the use of coins had its downside.
 In large quantities, the coins became difficult to carry around especially over small distances.
 That was why the Chinese later came up with the first form of paper money.
 Initially, it was a promissory note that was used which wasn’t a true currency until the government decided to officially produce and distribute paper money as a currency.
 This currency was used for many years and failed and was later abolished in China by the time it got introduced to Europe.
 Sweden became the first country in Europe to produce and use paper money and from there it gradually became widespread all over the world.

 Which Country Was the First to Use Paper Money?